SLENDERX900/Pinterest-Factory/README.md

 ### Notion Sync Problems
 - Verify integration token is valid
-- Ensure database is shared with the integration
+- Ensure databases is shared with the integration
 - Check database ID matches the correct database

 ### Font Rendering Issues